pepijndejong/slack-spotify-jukebox/README.md

 ### Step 4
 Create a directory build/bin/sound_effects and fill it with your favorite sound effects.
 Only mp3 supported!

+Note: The used MP3 library does not seem to work on OpenJDK.

 ### Step 4b (optional)
 You can also automatically play sound effects on certain messages in channels the bot has joined.
 Take a look at the 'Auto sounds' section in the application.properties file if you want this.